-Broadly Bamboo plants fall into the category of clump forming (which ours are) or "running" and unless you are happy to have your bamboo spread considerably, you should choose clump forming.
-Even clump forming bamboos will spread to an extent but you can control the spread .
-The most reliable method is to plant within a root barrier which is at least 2ft deep but deeper if you can manage it.
-Then use a material like paving slabs or root barrier fabric or corrugated iron sheets (but not pond liner because Bamboo roots can penetrate that) and overlap fabric by at least 1ft but again more if you can.
+The most reliable method though is to plant within a root barrier which is at least 2ft deep but deeper if you can manage it.
+Use a material like paving slabs or root barrier fabric or corrugated iron sheets (not pond liner because Bamboo roots can penetrate that) and overlap fabric by at least 1ft but again more if you can.
 Bond the joins in root fabric with mastic.
 Make sure that the root barrier top edge is at least 3 inches higher than the soil level to prevent creep.
 Then plant as normal and when you are firming in take a great deal of care to make sure the fresh young canes (rhizomes) are not damaged.

 Phyllostachys are technically a type of grass as they belong to the grass family Poaceae, but they form hard canes unlike many grasses.
 Whilst typically associated with warm climates, some grow in cooler higher altitudes.
 The varieties we offer are all suited to growing in the UK.

 Bamboo have a wide variety of uses.
 In Asia they are still used in construction, whether being used as the scaffolding or making houses from them.
 The canes are often used by nurseries to support trees and many of our younger trees use bamboo cane supports!
 Bamboo fibres can be turned into fabric or paper.

 Bamboo is often found in Asian and Indonesian cuisine, but must be processed properly to make them edible for humans.